Research timeline · the order it actually happened

 A double year

 Two papers, two prizes.
 The Sci Reports paper showed a popular home BP monitor uses a variable ratio driven by the max oscillogram amplitude (errors 5.8/1.5 → 1.5/0.8 mmHg).
-The Smart Cuff cardiac-output paper matched invasive pulse-contour (r=0.60, 83% concordance) in 34 surgical patients — Outstanding Paper at MACSOS, Top Poster at Safar.
+The Smart Cuff cardiac-output paper matched invasive pulse-contour (r=0.60, 83% concordance) in 34 surgical patients — Outstanding Abstract at MACSOS, Top Poster at Safar.

 Sub-diastolic continuous tracking · defending Dec 2026